Become a Certified Texas Educator

 6. Student Teaching or Internship

-During Session Two, candidates will be given information as to how to apply for student teaching or the internship.
-If a candidate chooses to student teach, they will enroll in six hours (one semester long) and requires an additional one-hour seminar course.
+During Session Two, candidates will be given information on how to apply for student teaching or the internship.
+If a candidate chooses to student teach, they will enroll in six hours (one semester long) and require an additional one-hour seminar course.
 Clinical teaching will last 14 weeks.
 Applications for student teaching and other information will be shared in the Session Two courses.
-If a candidate secures an internship, he or she should contact the FasTrack director for additional steps that may not be in the Session Two courses.
-In order to obtain an internship, the candidate must pass the Pedagogy and Professional Responsibilities (PPR)certification test.
-Approval must be given in order to register for this test.
-The FasTrack director or Certification Officer will explain which type of certificate is needed and other paperwork must be completed before the internship may begin.
+If a candidate secures an internship, they should contact the FasTrack director for additional steps that may not be in the Session Two courses.
+The candidate must pass the Pedagogy and Professional Responsibilities (PPR)certification test to obtain an internship.
+Approval must be given to register for this test.
+The Fa Track director or Certification Officer will explain which type of certificate is needed, and other paperwork must be completed before the internship may begin.
 An internship requires enrollment in a three-hour course in two consecutive semesters.
-Lease be advised that the term internship, in this case, means that the candidate has passed all certification tests and been offered a teaching position in the area of certification by a public or other TEA approved school district.
+Please be advised that the term internship, in this case, means that the candidate has passed all certification tests and been offered a teaching position in the area of certification by a public or other TEA-approved school district.

 7. Certification Application

-Disclaimer: All requirements and conditions for admission to the teacher education program or for certification are subject to change by the Texas Education Agency and/or the State Board for Educator Certification.
+Disclaimer: All requirements and conditions for admission to the teacher education program or certification are subject to change by the Texas Education Agency and/or the State Board for Educator Certification.

 Apply Now